Lockdown and the pandemic changed 2020 for a number of reasons, including home improvement trends.

 The need to brush up on DIY skills for home improvement was needed, due to the ‘stay at home’ rule meaning it was harder to hire others.

 Tip: for major work, it’s always best to use a professional – even if this means waiting until restrictions relax.
 Don’t knock down walls without checking, they might be load-bearing!
-Find a local tradesman to get the job done instead.

 What was the most redecorated room in lockdown?